pkiel/notebook/_posts/2023-12-20-initialMATgrowthRates.md

 <div id="HIDDENDIV" class="hidden" markdown="1">

 <!-- Place all chunks, text, etc here as you would a normal RMarkdown document -->

+# Overview

+Below is a quick analysis of the growth rates from the mineral accretion technology (MAT) experiment.
+After initial kinks were ironed out, there was about one month of growth data recorded weekly, from November 14 to December 15.

+Since some abiotic precipitate was knocked loose during each weighing session generating non-linear growth, I used the mass change between consecutive weighing sessions to calculate a daily growth rate for each week.
+This analysis method may require me to revisit the statistics since I am artificially inflating the n for each group (e.g., there’s only 8 corals per group per tank, but I have about about 30 daily growth rates when combining multiple weighing sessions).
+A repeated-measurements anova design is more appropriate for this type of analysis.
+However, I would expect this revised analysis to increase p-values, further supporting my conclusions (i.e. lack of statistically significant differences between groups).

 # Controls